supremegamers/8821cu-20210118/README.md

 -----

-### Removal of the Driver ( remove-driver.sh )
+### Removal of the Driver ( remove-driver.sh or remove-driver-no-dkms.sh )

 Note: Removing the driver is advised in the following situations:

 - if driver installation fails
 - if the driver is no longer needed
 - if a new or updated version of the driver needs to be installed
-- if a distro version upgrade is going to be installed (i.e. going from kernel 5.10 to kernel 5.15)
+- if a distro version upgrade is going to be installed (going from kernel 5.10 to kernel 5.15)

 Note: The following removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.